 Deeply rooted into North Perth suburbia lies the seasonal purple mecca, Leake Street.
 With Jacaranda trees fringing both sides, it gives the street an almost purple canopy with stunning views of the city skyline in the midst.
 Venture to neighbourhood coffee shop staple, Engine Room Espresso to make your spring outing that extra bit warmer.

-Give your legs a bit of a work out by snaking along Inglewood’s avenues.
+Give your legs a bit of a workout by snaking along Inglewood’s avenues.
 From Sixth to Tenth, you’ll be seeing purple with the avenue’s towering jacaranda trees something of natural street art.
-Inject more colour into your Inglewood outing by heading to Finlay & Sons and grabbing yourself a colourful lunch.
+Inject more colour into your Inglewood outing by heading to Finlay & Sons and grabbing yourself a colourful lunch or take a walk down Beaufort Street and visit one of the many foodie hotspots.

 Out with the footy colours of yesteryear and in with lavender hues as the Subiaco area beautifully blooms in the springtime.
-The best spot to catch a sea of purple (and no we aren’t talking about the Fremantle Dockers!) is heading to aptly named, Old Jacaranda Way.
+The best spot to catch a sea of purple Jacarandas is heading to aptly named, Old Jacaranda Way.
 After you stroll down this tiny whimsical street, visit Subiaco Common for another treat to the scenic senses.

 East Perth’s Marlborough Street exhibits a strip of purple paradise come into spring that is every bit worthy of a snap-happy affair.
-Catch some purple Zen before the big game at Optus Stadium or catch the purple ray post breakky at local favourite, Toast.
+Catch some purple Zen before watching a game at Optus Stadium or simply head to Claisebrook Inlet afterwards and enjoy breakfast at local favourite, The Partisan.

 Feature image: Twitter @nessa_b117